deshartman/voice-quickstart-ios/README.md

     $ cd Server
     $ twilio serverless:deploy

-The server component that's baked into this quickstart is in Node.js.
+The server component that's baked into this quickstart is in Node.js and runs on the Twiliio Functions environment.
 If you’d like to roll your own or better understand the Twilio Voice server side implementations, please see the list of starter projects in the following supported languages below:

 * [voice-quickstart-server-java](https://github.com/twilio/voice-quickstart-server-java)
 * [voice-quickstart-server-node](https://github.com/twilio/voice-quickstart-server-node)
 * [voice-quickstart-server-php](https://github.com/twilio/voice-quickstart-server-php)
 * [voice-quickstart-server-python](https://github.com/twilio/voice-quickstart-server-python)

-Follow the instructions in the project's README to get the application server up and running locally and accessible via the public Internet.
+    Note down the url deployed for the `make-call` endpoint.

 ### <a name="bullet3"></a>3.
 Create a TwiML application for the Access Token

 Next, we need to create a TwiML application.
 A TwiML application identifies a public URL for retrieving [TwiML call control instructions](https://www.twilio.com/docs/api/twiml).
 When your iOS app makes a call to the Twilio cloud, Twilio will make a webhook request to this URL, your application server will respond with generated TwiML, and Twilio will execute the instructions you’ve provided.

+1)
-Use Twilio CLI to create a TwiML app with the `make-call` endpoint you have just deployed
+Use Twilio CLI to create a new TwiML application with the `make-call` endpoint you have just deployed

     $ twilio api:core:applications:create \
         --friendly-name=my-twiml-app \